isri12/notesrepo/aws_ai_practitioner.md

 | **Reinforcement Learning** | Learns via rewards and penalties. | Training robots, game AI |

 ### **Supervised Learning**
+Model is trained on Labeled data.
+The data includes both the input and correct output.
     - Regression
         - Output Label: Continious, Predict a continuous numerical value.
         - Example: House price Predictor , A number (e.g., 150,000,72∘F)
     - Classification
          - Output Label: Catagorical, Predict a discrete label or category.
          - Example: Spam detector, A category (e.g., "Cat" or "Dog," "Fraud" or "Not Fraud"),

+Sigmoidal function to predict the probability of binary outcome.
+Logistic Regression is a binary classification algorithm commonly used in Machine Learning to predict binary outcomes, such as whether a loan will be defaulted or not.
+The key idea behind Logistic Regression is to model the probability of an event occurring as a function of input features.
+The output of this model is transformed using the sigmoidal (also known as logistic) function.
+The sigmoidal function, often represented as the sigmoid function, has an S-shaped curve that maps any input value to an output value between 0 and 1.

 🌸 Classification vs. Regression in the IRIS Dataset  - use with anaconda python.